 Wasps are 1 – 2cm long with bright yellow and black banding.
 New nests are formed each year by queen wasps that have hibernated over the winter.

 Sometimes the wasp nest cannot be seen but the wasp activity is obvious near the entrance to the nest.
-Our video below shows the evidence of an hidden wasp nest:
+Our video below shows the evidence of a hidden wasp nest

 What to do with a Wasp Nest?